ToucanToco/toucan-connectors/doc/connectors/google_sheets.md

 * `name`: str, required
 * `auth_id`: str, required

-Note: this connector needs a `retrieve_token` function that will be given the `auth_id` and should return a valid token.
+Note: this connector needs a `retrieve_token` function that will be given the `auth_id`.
+It may either return an access token as a string, or a dict containing an access token and a refresh token:

 ```python